fbpx

 Learn scripting based on your choice of game engine is enough to use the tools you need to execute ideas, no need to learn the full programming language, unless you decide to get into game programming.

-Here are the differences differences between the two.
+Here are the differences between the two.

 Collaborative skills: Most of games are make by a team, which means you need to be a good collaborator.